patricia-gallardo/tsteeper/README.md

-# tsteeper
+# TurtleBrowser

 Using Qt and Chromium comes with a wide range of licences that all have to be taken into account.
-Not exactly sure what that means for tSteeper yet.
+Not exactly sure what that means for TurtleBrowser yet.

 # Using conan install